bgoonz/gists-revamp/by-extension/markdown/dad-jokes.md

 ---

-There are 10 types of people in this world, those who understand binary and those who don’t.
+There are 10 types of people in this world, those who understand binary and those who don't.

 ---